pymc-devs/pymc-examples/myst_nbs/survival_analysis/survival_analysis.myst.md

 Another of the advantages of the model we have built is its flexibility.
 From the plots above, we may reasonable believe that the additional hazard due to metastization varies over time; it seems plausible that cancer that has metastasized increases the hazard rate immediately after the mastectomy, but that the risk due to metastization decreases over time.
 We can accommodate this mechanism in our model by allowing the regression coefficients to vary over time.
 In the time-varying coefficient model, if $s_j \leq t < s_{j + 1}$, we let $\lambda(t) = \lambda_j \exp(\mathbf{x} \beta_j).$  The sequence of regression coefficients $\beta_1, \beta_2, \ldots, \beta_{N - 1}$ form a normal random walk with $\beta_1 \sim N(0, 1)$, $\beta_j\ |\ \beta_{j - 1} \sim N(\beta_{j - 1}, 1)$.

-We implement this model in `pymc3` as follows.
+We implement this model in `pymc` as follows.

 ```{code-cell} ipython3
 coords = {"intervals": intervals}